Published on October 10th, 2022 by Quinn Mohammed

 Valuation & Expected Returns

-We expect Target to generate earnings-per-share of $8.10 this year.
-As a result, the stock is currently trading at a price-to-earnings ratio of 18.9.
-This is above our fair value estimate of 17.0 times earnings for the stock.
+We expect Target to generate earnings-per-share of $9.50 this year.
+As a result, the stock is currently trading at a price-to-earnings ratio of 15.5.
+This is below our fair value estimate of 17.0 times earnings, meaning the stock appears undervalued right now.

-If the P/E multiple declines from 18.9 to 17.0 over the next five years, shareholder returns would be reduced by 2.1% per year.
+If the P/E multiple expands from 15.5 to 17.0 over the next five years, shareholder returns will be increased by 1.5% per year.

-Putting it all together, Target stock is expected to generate annual returns of 12.1% over the next five years.
+In addition, Target shares currently yield 3.0%.
+We expect 9% annual EPS growth over the next five years, so Target stock is expected to generate annual returns of 13.5% over the next five years.

 Final Thoughts

-After raising its dividend by 20% in June, Target eclipsed 51 years of annual dividend increases.
-As a result, Target has cemented its position in the exclusive Dividend Kings list.
+After raising its dividend this year, Target eclipsed 56 years of annual dividend increases, cemented its position in the exclusive Dividend Kings list.

-It has maintained 51 consecutive years of dividend increases due to its leading position in the retail industry.
-It has also adapted to the difficult climate for brick-and-mortar retailers extremely well, thanks to new store formats and huge investments in e-commerce.
+Due to its leading position in the retail industry, it has maintained so many years of dividend increases.
+It has also adapted extremely well to the difficult climate for brick-and-mortar retailers, thanks to new store formats and huge investments in e-commerce.

-Despite an elevated valuation compared with its historical averages, Target stock still has respectable expected total returns.
-We expect low double-digit annual returns for Target stock over the next five years, making the stock a buy.
+Target stock exhibits high total return potential.
+We expect double-digit annual returns over the next five years, making it a buy.

 The following articles contain stocks with very long dividend or corporate histories, ripe for selection for dividend growth investors: